marshmary/marshmary/README.md

 <h2> 👨‍💻 About Me: </h2>
 The DevOps engineer who enjoy automating stuff:

 - I’m currently working in [PTN Global](https://www.ptnglobalcorp.com/) as **DevOps Engineer**

-- I also have experience building websites and web applications with popular framework as Dotnet, Javascript & TypeScript (React, Vue) and Python (FastAPI)
+- I also have experience building websites and web applications with popular frameworks as Dotnet, Javascript & TypeScript (React, Vue) and Python (FastAPI)

 ---